 Did the deceased person contribute sufficiently?

-The Régie takes into account all the contributions made by the deceased before and after he or she began receiving a retirement pension under the Québec Pension Plan.
+We take into account all the contributions made by the deceased before and after he or she began receiving a retirement pension under the Québec Pension Plan.
 A person's death gives entitlement to survivors' benefits if he or she contributed to the Plan:

 - for at least a third of his or her contributory period and for a minimum of 3 years